FORRESTHUACHEN/Are-All-Shortcuts-in-Encoder-Decoder-Networks-Necessary-for-Computed-Tomography-Denoising-/README.md

 First of all, datasets which were used in our papaer can be found in Low Dose CT Grand Challenge (https://www.aapm.org/GrandChallenge/LowDoseCT/, called as LDGC in the following section)  and NSCLC-Radiomics(https://wiki.cancerimagingarchive.net/display/Public/NSCLC-Radiomics, called as LUNG 1 in the following section).

-As we mentionded in the paper, we simulated noisy images based on LDGC and LUNG 1, we used Addnoiseinradiomic.m to finish this task, a matlab source code.
+As we mentionded in the paper, we simulated noisy images based on LDGC and LUNG 1, we used Addnoiseinradiomic.m to finish this task, a matlab script.

 We used tfrecord as the input file of our encoder-decoder network, therefore, we need make tfrecord based on paired noised and standard images at first.
-This part of job was finsihed by using Tfwrite.py, a python source code.
+This part of job was finsihed by using Tfwrite.py, a python script.

+The generated tfrecords were used to train the encoder-decoder network and then the trained network used to denoise images.
+This part of job was finished by Second-Encoder-Decoder-networkRealdata.py, a python script.

+We used pretrained VGG-16 network to calculate content loss, the pretrained network can be found in https://mega.nz/#!YU1FWJrA!O1ywiCS2IiOlUCtCpI6HTJOMrneN-Qdv3ywQP5poecM